smartgeber Logo

 Antwort der Redaktion

-Several factors influence the power consumption of OLED vs LED TVs.
-Screen size, brightness settings, and the type of content being displayed all play a role.
-Generally, larger screens and higher brightness settings will increase power usage for both types of TVs.
+Several factors influence the power consumption of OLED and LED TVs.
+Screen size, brightness settings, and the type of content being viewed all play a role.
+Larger screens and higher brightness settings will increase power usage for both types of TVs.

 Last updated 3 mins ago